Morsey187/wagtail-defender/README.md

 `tox -e python3.11-django4.2-wagtail5.1-sqlite wagtail-defender.tests.test_file.TestClass.test_method`

 To run the test app interactively, use `tox -e interactive`, visit `http://127.0.0.1:8020/admin/` and log in with `admin`/`changeme`.

+## TODO

+- [ ] Docs on setting and configuring admin permissions
+- [ ] Remove "add" and "edit" views from AccessAttempt ModelViewset
+- [ ] Filterset on AccessAttempt ModelViewset to support filtering fields
+    - [ ] Should default to failed login attempts only
+- [ ] Dashboard view to easily view and ban sus login attempts from IP addresses
+- [ ] Utils to support sending notifications for:
+    - [ ] High volumes of failed login attempts
+    - [ ] When a user is locked out
+- [ ] Support setting `DEFENDER_STORE_ACCESS_ATTEMPTS` to true or false
+- [ ] bulk action support for redis items
+- [ ] Add setting for warning message to inform user they could be locked out after N attempts.
+- [ ] Add whitelist and blacklist support to django-defender
+    - [ ] Option to save cache related to LOCKOUTs to database as well as review for blacklist and spotting malicious IP addresses.
+- [ ] Allow managing support in Admin
+- [ ] Unit tests and load testing
+- [ ] Look into support for logging and notifiying users of unusual successful sigin attempts (device, location)

+## Notes

+IP addresses can sometimes be hidden behind a proxy such as cloudflare depending on your hosting infrastructure which can cause issues with tracking and blocking IP addresses.
+One way to resolve this is via middleware https://gist.github.com/Morsey187/562817f4d631ae453e186a3a2f5fe604.